ganbarodigital/ts-lib-media-types/README.md

 /**
  * Smart constructor.
 Creates a validated `ContentType` from your given
  * input string.
+ *
+ * The returned ContentType is always in lower case.
  */
 export function contentTypeFrom(input: string, onError: OnError = THROW_THE_ERROR): ContentType;
 ```